Legislation Introduced by the Committee on Children

 -

-Based on Texas law, this bill creates misdemeanors in the event: (1) a child accesses a readily dischargeable firearm and the person, with criminal negligence, failed to secure the firearm or left the firearm in a manner that the person knew or should have known a child would be able to gain access to the firearm; and (2) the same scenario as (1) but the child discharges the firearm and cause death or seriously bodily injury to himself or another person.
+Creates misdemeanors in the event: (1) a child accesses a readily dischargeable firearm and the person, with criminal negligence, failed to secure the firearm or left the firearm in a manner that the person knew or should have known a child would be able to gain access to the firearm; and (2) the same scenario as (1) but the child discharges the firearm and cause death or seriously bodily injury to himself or another person.
 The bill includes an affirmative defense for instances such as protection of self, others, or property, unlawful entry, and hunting or sporting.
 It also has notice provisions for firearms dealers.

 -